wastegas/Data-Structures-Algorithms/README.md

 Data-Structures-Algorithms
 ==========================

-Just a little project trying to implement some data structures and algorithms in C++.
+Just a little project trying to implement some data structures and algorithms in C++ and python